pdee/pdee/doc/commands-python-mode.rst

 When HONOR-BLOCK-CLOSE-P is non-nil, statements such as `return', `raise', `break', `continue', and `pass' force one level of dedenting.

-Optional arguments are flags resp. values set and used by `py-compute-indentation' internally
+Optional arguments are flags resp. values set and used by `py-compute-indentation' internally:
+ORIG keeps original position
+ORIGLINE keeps line where compute started
+CLOSING is t when started at a char delimiting a list as "]})" LINE indicates being not at origline now
+NESTING tells repeated executing was started from inside a list REPEAT counter enables checks against `py-max-specpdl-size' INDENT-OFFSET allows calculation of block-local values LIEP stores line-end-position at point-of-interest

 py-indentation-of-statement